NeroReflex/pam_login_ng/README.md

     - __files__ use a specific file on some kind of removable media to authenticate
     - __pin__ a numeric pin just as in your phone

-By default polyauth will behave exactly as any other greeter: you type your password to access your account.

-Using *polyauthctl* utility you can set more authentication options or even configure autologin for a systemd-homed account with an encrypted home directory.
+Using *polyauthctl* utility you can set more authentication options or even configure an account with an encrypted home directory.

-## Additional authentication

-Additional authentication methods is a feature introduced to support more secondary authentication methods regardless of pam configuration and usage of systemd-homed.

-In the spirit of maintaining the account self-contained settings will be stored as *xattrs* on the home directory: what systemd-homed does to store certain things, but this also means that such feature is not usable on home directories stored in filesystems that do not support extended attributes, such as cercain network filesystems, ntfs (oh god, please don't.) and others.

 ## Security considerations

-When *additional authentication methods* feature is not in use the security of this greeter shold not be different than any other greeter, however when such feature is used there are additional considerations: __read below__.
+When *additional authentication methods* feature is not in use the security of the account is not expected to any different, than a standard account, however when such feature is used there are additional considerations: __read below__.

 __Disclaimer__: Despite me attempting to provide something that is at least as secure as the secondary authentication method used
 (because if you set an empty password that will nullify the security of home encryption) and no more secure than the